What Is Seborrheic Dermatitis?

 Skin can itch, burn, or look red.
 The scales that flake off could be white or yellowish and look moist or oily.

-Because it can look like other skin conditions, you should see a dermatologist (a doctor who specializes in skin problems) to get a diagnosis and the right treatment.
+Because it can look like other skin conditions, you should see your family doctor to get a diagnosis and the right treatment.
 The dermatologist will ask about your medical history and look at your skin.
 You may need other tests if the doctor thinks it's related to another medical condition.